-Start by setting aside some of your new income into an emergency savings, or top off an existing account if you already have one.
+Start by setting aside some of your new income into an emergency savings account, or top off an existing one if you have it.
 Having money put away that’s specifically for unforeseen expenses ensures that an incident won’t derail your financial plan.
 You never know when an unexpected expense will arise.
 Unanticipated events can be anxiety-inducing.
 Having money prepared will be one less stress to think about in an uncertain time.

 Another way that you can prepare for the unexpected is by reviewing your insurance policies.
-Ensure that you have adequate car, life, and home insurance, and plan the increased expenses into your new budget if you boost your coverage.
+Ensure that you have the adequate amount of car, life and home insurance.
+If you need to boost your coverage, plan the increased expenses into your new budget.

 5. Treat Yourself

 What Not To Do: Misconceptions and Mistakes

-Falling prey to misconceptions and common mistakes after receiving a raise can eat your money before you even get a spiffy new paycheck.
+Falling prey to these common mistakes and misconceptions after receiving a raise can eat your money before you even get your first spiffy paycheck.

 Getting a raise will bump you into a higher tax bracket and you’ll end up making less money than you were before.

 Only the amount of your earnings that extends into the higher tax bracket will be taxed at a higher percent.
 Don’t sabotage a raise because you think you’ll save on taxes.

 A raise means that you can start living large and that your new income can go towards the finer things in life.

 This kind of “lifestyle inflation” can drive your personal finances into the ground.
 Increasing your spending before securing financial stability with your new salary is unwise.
 Hold off on making large purchases and lifestyle changes right away.
 It's important to live within your means.
 Start there, and then decide whether any lifestyles changes are viable or realistic.